vikashrmaa/Resumeparser-React/README.md

+hiii
+My name is Vikash Sharma
+This is my project (resume Parser in React)

 # ResumeParser-React
 Resume Parser: A React and Node.js app that extracts keywords (skills, experience, education) from uploaded resumes (PDF/DOCX) using NLP, featuring a dark theme, progress bar, and keyword download, built with Material-UI, Axios, Multer, PDF-Parse, Mammoth, and Compromise.